 On Friday September 20th, an opening ceremony was held.
 This was to celebrate the hard work of all those involved in making this project a success.
-This included inviting guest from the local community, Five Acre Wood School, Southeastern, The Snodland Partnership, ACoRP, Kent County Council and BJA Civil Consulting Ltd who ether gave up their time or helped to fund the project.
+This included inviting guest from the local community, Five Acre Wood School, Southeastern, The Snodland Partnership, ACoRP, (Now Community Rail Network), Kent County Council and BJA Civil Consulting Ltd who ether gave up their time or helped to fund the project.
 Students art work has also been displayed in the ticket office.

 The work doesn't stop there for Five Acre Wood Students.
 They have now officially become Station Adopters and will maintain the area.
 They also have big plans to tackle the allotment area behind platform 2 to grow their own food.
 We look forward to seeing the how that develops over the next year and congratulate the school for all the amazing work on this project.